andre-minder/GVS-and-risk-taking/README.md

 # GVS and risk-taking - A replication of De Maio et al., 2021

+This repository provides the scripts we will use for a close replication of the study "Galvanic Vestibular Stimulation influences risk-taking behaviour" by the De Maio et al. (2021).
 All scripts are provided as R Markdown and HTML files to ensure transparency, reproducibility, and easy understanding of the code.
 The following scripts are part of this repository: